CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 ![Cypress test passing](./images/2-6-cypress-green.png)

 Now let's see our app working against the real backend.
-Start the API by running `yarn start` in its folder.

-Now go to your React app at `http://localhost:3000`.
+Go to your React app at `http://localhost:3000`.
-You should see the default "Pasta Place" and "Salad Place" records.
+You should see the default "Pasta Place" and "Salad Place" records loaded from the API.

 ![App with real API](./images/2-7-app-with-real-api.png)